 The Company has three reportable segments: life insurance, cemetery and mortuary, and mortgage loans.
 The Company's life insurance segment consists of life insurance premiums and operating expenses from the sale of insurance products sold by the Company's independent agency force and net investment income derived from investing policyholder and segment surplus funds.
 The Company's cemetery and mortuary segment consists of revenues and operating expenses from the sale of pre-need and at-need cemetery and mortuary merchandise and services at its mortuaries and cemeteries and the net investment income from investing segment surplus funds.
-The Company's mortgage loan segment consists of residential mortgage loans and interest earned and interest expenses from warehousing pre-sold loans before the funds are received from financial institutional investors.
+The Company's mortgage loan segment consists of loan originations fee income and expenses from the originations of residential mortgage loans and interest earned and interest expenses from warehousing pre-sold loans before the funds are received from financial institutional investors.
 In addition, the Company has a corporate segment which provides administrative and marketing services to the reportable segments described above.